3 Must-Have Documents

 I can’t express strongly enough how crucial this document is to both family and patient.
 Medical facilities will ask for it before the patient is even admitted.

-A living will give instructions when you are no longer able or competent to communicate your wishes while you are still alive.
+A living will outlines your health care instructions when you are no longer able or competent to communicate while you are still alive.

-This document is a must-have for your family.
+This document is a must-have for everyone in the family.
 It will take away stress and stop squabbles.

 This is a particularly difficult form to complete.
-It must be done when the patient is able to understand the decisions.
-My brother and I sat at our father’s bedside and completed his DNR for the VA hospital.
+Not because of the form itself, but there are decisions to be made that can be difficult.
+It must be done when the patient is able to understand the options.
+My brother and I sat at our father’s bedside and completed his LW for the VA hospital.
 Dad was able to give each question some thought and discuss his choices.